 This course will explore the impacts of trauma and traumatic stress on childbearing people.
-This course included midwives' unique role in providing trauma-informed care and trauma-specific interventions, promoting resilience for persons with a history of trauma, supplying supportive care for those experiencing current trauma, and promoting appropriate support for families experiencing parent, fetal, or newborn death.
-Learners explore clinical best practices, tools, policies, and procedures that promote trauma-sensitive and culturally safe care for midwives and clients.
+This course includes the midwives' unique role in providing trauma-informed care and trauma-specific interventions, promoting self-determination for persons with a history of trauma, supplying supportive care for those experiencing current trauma, and promoting appropriate support for families experiencing pregnancy loss or newborn death.
+Learners explore clinical best practices, formal tools, and self-reflection that promote trauma-sensitive and culturally respectful care for midwives and clients.